A Polygon Is Both Equiangular And Equilateral

 Constructing Regular Polygons

-For more complex regular polygons, however, these methods become increasingly intricate.
+For more complex regular polygons, however, these methods become increasingly involved.
 The ability to construct a regular polygon with a compass and straightedge depends directly on the number of sides.
 It's been proven that only regular polygons with a number of sides that is a Fermat prime (a prime number of the form 2^(2^n) + 1) or a product of distinct Fermat primes can be constructed precisely using a compass and straightedge.

 Mathematical Properties of Regular Polygons